-- A letter of application. - An Application Form (Annex B1 or Annex B3B2):-

-- Annex B1 is the application form for the certification of a new device or re-certification of an already certified device.

-- Annex B3 B2 is the application form for the certification of a device modified during its certification.
-(Please refer to Section 10.7.5.3.6 for information on the Device Change Notification) A Device Change Notification (Annex B4) must accompany this application along with the initial test report of the reference tag.
+- a.
+A letter of application. - b.
+An Application Form (Annex B1 and Annex B2 if applicable). - c.
+Annex B1 is the application form for the certification of a new device or recertification of an already certified device. - d.
+Annex B2 is the application form for the certification of a device modified during its certification.